cluebbers/Reproducibility-METEOR-NLP/README.md

 Also, METEOR v1.0 had adequacy and fluency as a default task, while METEOR v1.5 has rank, resulting in different parameters.

 The good: it is not used on leaderboards at Paperswithcode.

+## Limitations

+All limitations stated in [Rogue Scores](https://aclanthology.org/2023.acl-long.107) (Grusky, ACL 2023) apply.
+Additionally:

+- Our [ACL Anthology Dataset](https://huggingface.co/datasets/ACL-OCL/ACL-OCL-Corpus) only includes papers up to September 2022
+- No manual paper review to filter for METEOR scoring
+- Software validation testing was only done for packages available for Python3

 ## ROUGE